Kingcom/armips/Readme.md

   sw  a1,0x20(r29)
 ```

-There can be both global and local equs, but unlike normal labels, they have to be defined before they are used.
+There can be both global and local `equ` directives, but unlike normal labels, they have to be defined before they are used.

-## 3.5 Math Parser
+## 3.5 Math parser

 A standard math parser with operator precedence and bracket support has been implemented.
 It is intended to behave exactly like any C/C++ parser and supports all unary, binary and tertiary operators of the C language.
 Every numeral argument can be given as an expression, including label names.
-However, some directives do not support variable addresses, so labels can not be used in expressions for them.
+However, some directives do not support variable addresses, so labels cannot be used in expressions for them.
 The following bases are supported:

-* 0xA and 0Ah for hexadecimal numbers
+* `0xA` and `0Ah` for hexadecimal numbers
-* 0o12 and 12o for octal numbers
+* `0o12` and `12o` for octal numbers
-* 1010b and 0b1010 for binary numbers
+* `1010b` and `0b1010` for binary numbers

 Everything else is interpreted as a decimal numbers, so a leading zero does not indicate an octal number.
-Be aware that every number has to actually start with a digit, unless you use $ for hexadecimal numbers.
-For example, as FFh is a perfectly valid label name, you have to write 0FFh in this case.
+Be aware that every number has to actually start with a digit.
+For example, as `FFh` is a perfectly valid label name, you have to write `0FFh` in this case.
 Labels, on the other hand, cannot start with a digit.

 A few examples:

 ```
-  mov  r0,10+0xA+$A+0Ah+0o12+12o+1010b
+  mov  r0,10+0xA+0Ah+0o12+12o+1010b
   ldr  r1,=ThumbFunction+1
   li   v0,Structure+(3*StructureSize)
 ```